wallymathieu/assertfail/_posts/2022-12-01-Keeping-a-library-in-dotnet-binary-compatible-for-several-years.md

 ## Conclusion

 Using these facts of F# we have been able to keep a major version going for way longer than I would have thought possible while still being able to accomodate significant changes.

+This also goes to show that F#+ has been the library that keeps on showing interesting usages of .net that one might not think possible (in .net).